-- When the power switch is set to ON. the control panel screen (shooting information and setting screen) is displayed on the LCD monitor. - The display changes each time the INFO button is pressed. - You can also display the control panel screen and change the setting when using live view.
+- When the power switch is set to ON, the control panel screen (shooting information and setting screen) is displayed on the LCD monitor. - The display changes each time the INFO button is pressed. - You can also display the control panel screen by pressing the button and change the setting when using live view.

-- 2 Press the 🕞 button. - The cursor (function being selected) on the control panel screen lights. - e.g.) When setting Sequential/Self-timer/Remote control shooting button while the item is being selected displays the direct menu for that function.
-Turn the control dial to change the setting. - setting will be confirmed and the control panel screen will be restored.
+- 2 Press the

+button. - The cursor (function being selected) on the control panel screen lights (1). - e.g.) When setting Sequential/Self-timer/Remote control shooting

-- Use 🗒 to move the cursor to the function you want to set. - Turn the control dial to change the setting. - Pressing the
+- 3 Use 3 to move the cursor to the function you want to set 2. - 4 Turn the control dial to change the setting.